Transcript of remarks at press conference

 In respect of M23 and the areas they’re operating out of, the reality as people have been briefed on, is that there was a threat to civilians and that had to be countered and that was authorised by MONUSCO, by the leadership and that’s the basis on which they acted.

 Moderator: The last question – second row.

-Q: Jonathon Wachtel at Fox News.
+Question: Jonathon Wachtel at Fox News.
 The Security Council has been bypassed before when there have been crises.
-How would you feel is use of force took place during your presidency without authorisation from the Security Council.
+How would you feel if use of force took place during your presidency without authorisation from the Security Council?

 Look, let’s not speculate on that.
 It has been… Yeah, the Council… We get into some very complicated questions about what is legal, what is legitimate and all the rest of it.
 And when you look back over the history of actions, if you take Kosovo, which is an example in the past that people are citing, there remain differences of view about that.
 There are differences of view about what…can you have a hierarchy in what constitutes a violation of international law?
 Which violation is more important?
 Where did the moral and humanitarian imperatives come in through responsibility to protect or humanitarian intervention over more precise legal remits and all the rest of it?
 It’s a complicated area, I don’t think it will ever be resolved.
 The fact is, of course, the Charter does lay down the UN as the only body mandated to authorise the use of force, but we all know that there are a series of broader issues which have been taken into account by countries in the last 10-15 years and that may not change.
 Countries will make their judgements about that at the end of the day.